chazsconi/elixir_docker_build/README.md

   * Make `assets_path:` config option mandatory so this can be used for apps without assets.

 ### Extract SSH Keys copy to plugin

+### Add Migration plugin
+  * This would need to add a `entrypoint.sh` to the image which would take a command which would either be `start` or `migrate` to run the migrations.
+  * This could also generate the code needed to run migrations either via a library function or a macro.
+This could be tricky as currently the library only runs in `MIX_ENV=dev`
+  * Alternatively add support for tasks, one of which could by `migrate`